Language selection

 History and membership of APEC

-APEC was established in 1989 in response to the growing interdependence among Asia-Pacific economies and to the need to advance Asia-Pacific economic dynamism and sense of community.
+Details on the history of APEC, its membership, and its creation in response to the growing interdependence among Asia-Pacific economies and the need to advance Asia-Pacific economic growth and sense of community.

-Declarations, statements and announcements from meetings at the APEC forum.
+Declarations, statements and announcements from meetings at the APEC forum, including official Government of Canada news releases and statements related to APEC.

 Overview of APEC

-The Asia-Pacific Economic Cooperation (APEC) forum, established in 1989, has become the pre-eminent economic forum in the Asia-Pacific region.
+The Asia-Pacific Economic Cooperation (APEC) forum has become the pre-eminent economic forum in the Asia-Pacific region.
 Its primary purpose is to promote sustainable economic growth, trade and investment, and prosperity in the Asia-Pacific region.
-Every year, one of APEC's 21 member economies serves as the forum host.
-The United States is APEC host for 2023, Thailand hosted in 2022 and New Zealand hosted (virtually) in 2021.
+Every year, one of APEC's 21 member economies serves as the forum host, defining a theme and advancing priorities.
+In 2025, Korea is the host of APEC, Peru was the APEC host for 2024, and the United States hosted in 2023.
+This year, Korea’s theme is “Connect.
+Innovate.
+Prosper.”
+The areas they have chosen to focus on are:

-APEC aims to strengthen regional economic integration by removing impediments to trade and investment “at the border”, enhancing supply chain connectivity "across the border" and improving the business environment "behind the border."
+APEC aims to strengthen regional economic integration by removing impediments to trade and investment “at the border”, enhancing supply chain connectivity "across the border", and improving the business environment "behind the border”.
 The goal is to improve the operating environment for business by cutting red tape and other barriers.
-APEC also helps member economies build the institutional capacity to implement and take advantage of the benefits of trade and investment reform.
+APEC also helps member economies build institutional capacity to implement trade and investment reforms, while maximizing the resulting benefits.
 APEC supports the multilateral trade negotiations underway in the World Trade Organization and complements the goals of the G20.

-APEC operates on the basis of non-binding commitments and open dialogue.
+APEC operates through open dialogue and non-binding commitments.
 Decisions made within APEC are reached by consensus, and commitments are undertaken on a voluntary basis.
-The APEC Secretariat is based in Singapore and provides coordination, technical and advisory support as well as information management, communications, and public outreach services.
+The APEC Secretariat is based in Singapore and provides coordination, technical and advisory support, as well as information management, communications, and public outreach services.

 Canada and APEC

-More than 20 Government of Canada partner departments are engaged in APEC’s broad agenda ranging from customs procedures and regulatory reform to women’s economic empowerment, mental health and health industry ethics.
-In this regard, APEC serves a valuable role as an incubator of ideas and provides Canada with an opportunity to shape the Asia-Pacific region’s trade priorities.
-Global Affairs Canada coordinates Canada’s engagement at APEC.
+Global Affairs Canada coordinates Canada’s engagement at APEC, with more than 20 Government of Canada partner departments involved in APEC’s broad agenda, ranging from customs procedures and regulatory reform to women’s economic empowerment and just energy transition.
+In this regard, APEC serves a valuable role as an incubator of ideas and provides Canada with an opportunity to shape the Asia-Pacific region’s trade priorities with an innovative lens.
+Moreover, Canada’s engagement at APEC is a marker of our commitment to the region and contributes towards our Indo-Pacific Strategy strategic objectives and our overarching priority to be an active and engaged partner in the region.

 Why is APEC important to Canada?